 Dr. Clark and his team identified lone star ticks, Amblyomma americanum, removed from humans who tested positive for Lyme bacteria, including the species of Borrelia burgdorferi, Bbss, already known to cause the disease in North America.
 Some of the ticks removed from the patients tested positive, too.

 Lone star ticks are the most commonly found species biting humans in the Southeastern United States.
 These aggressive ticks are found almost halfway across the nation - from the deep South and as far north as Canada.
 This groundbreaking research may clarify why so many humans living outside of the Northeastern USA claim they have contracted Lyme disease** regardless of the absence or low prevalance rate of infected black-legged "deer"ticks.

 The new findings significantly expand the geographic area where Lyme disease should be considered by medical providers and citizens alike.
 As Georgia Lyme Disease Association president Liz Schmitz remarked, "If only one percent of these ticks are able to transmit Lyme disease, it poses a tremendous threat to public health because lone star ticks are known to bite humans so frequently."

-Georgia Lyme Disease Association is proud to have provided both technical assistance and partial funding in support of Dr. Clark's research.
+Georgia Lyme Disease Association is proud to have provided both technical assistance and partial funding in support this research.